 In the uninstall programs window: look for any recently installed suspicious applications (like "Kano APP"), select these entries and click "Uninstall" or "Remove".

-After uninstalling the potentially unwanted applications (which cause browser redirects to the s3redirect.com website), scan your computer for any remaining unwanted components.
+After uninstalling the potentially unwanted applications that cause browser redirects to the s3redirect.com website, scan your computer for any remaining unwanted components.
 To scan your computer, use recommended malware removal software.

 s3redirect.com redirect removal from Internet browsers: